Want to see the iBanFirst platform in action? Try the interactive demo

 What are the challenges of cross-border payments?

-Globalization makes mastering cross-border payments a business imperative for organizations of all sizes.
+Globalisation makes mastering cross-border payments a business imperative for organisations of all sizes.
 Getting there, however, isn’t without challenges.

 1. Limited access

-Not every corner of the globe has a VIP pass to the widely accepted payment playground called the SWIFT banking system.
+Not every corner of the globe has access to SWIFT.
 While the borders of cross-border transactions are stretching their horizons, there remain currencies that still fly under the radar.
 This means suppliers may not be able to be paid in their local currency.

 1. Complex fee structures

 Different payment methods have different fee structures, and in many cases, a single payment can accumulate multiple fees throughout the transaction journey.
 Risk mitigation fees, currency conversion fees, and lift fees all apply to different types of cross-border payments.
 In the case of wire transfers, fees can easily top $50 USD.
-For businesses that make a large number of wire transfer payments each month, it can quickly add up to a hefty bill.
+For businesses that make a large number of wire transfer payments each month, this can quickly add up.

 1. Lack of transparency and visibility